scaleway/serverless-examples/functions/redis-tls/README.md

 You should be able to see your function in the Scaleway console.

+## Running

 To check the results:

-- Optional: get the redis connection string from the console
+- Get the Redis connection string from the console
-- Connect with redis-cli:
+- Connect with `redis-cli`:

 ```sh
 # From a Scaleway instance (if acl enabled)